 - co-design and leadership with First Nations people.

-Tools and guidance documents delivered through hub projects include:
+Several tools and guidance documents have been delivered through the hub projects including:

-- an approach to identifying sites for tidal restoration
+- an approach to identifying sites for tidal restoration; and

 - a guide to the inclusion of sediment processes in seagrass restoration.